serverless/serverless/docs/providers/aws/events/apigateway.md

 }
 ```

+**NOTE:** schema validators are only applied to content types you specify.
+Other content types are
+not blocked.

 ### Setting source of API key for metering requests

 API Gateway provide a feature for metering your API's requests and you can choice [the source of key](https://docs.aws.amazon.com/apigateway/api-reference/resource/rest-api/#apiKeySource) which is used for metering.
 If you want to acquire that key from the request's X-API-Key header, set option like this: